 Shopify has a robust search mechanism, but the basic, out-of-the-box version comes with some limitations.

 A study on 21 eCommerce brands shows that 72% of sites fail to fulfill site search expectations.
 Even on desktop – where consumers using site search spend 3-4x more with a given brand – most online stores fall short.
-In particular, 70% of eCommerce search implementations are unable to return relevant results for product-type synonyms (requiring users to search using the exact same jargon as the site) and 34% don’t return useful results when users search for a model number or misspell a word with just a single character in the product title.
+In particular, 70% of eCommerce search implementations are unable to return relevant results for product-type synonyms.
+This requires users to search using the exact same jargon as the site.
+34% don’t return useful results when users search for a model number or misspell a word with just a single character in the product title.

 Should you happen to mistype the search term, the no-result page is what you’re likely to get.

 If your website ticks most of the above problems, consider this as the wake-up call that you need to transform your site search ASAP.

 How to optimize your conversion rate by improving the navigation & site search - Best practices, examples & tips

 Creating a good navigation and site search system doesn’t have to be difficult.
 That’s why we’ve come up with best practices to ensure your website provides an efficient way for users and search engines to find your content.

 Research shows that site search is a part of the customer’s experience in over 40% of online purchases.
 Enhancing the visibility of your search bar can bring major gains to your conversion rate, as in the case of Black Forest Decor.

 Black Forest Decor saw a 34% increase in their conversion rate after moving the search box to the center of the page and adding color to the search box.
 Source: Black Forest Decor.